Anchor Price Hits $0.80 (ANCT)

-Anchor (ANCT) traded 0% lower against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on June 20th.
-During the last week, Anchor has traded up 0.2% against the U.S. dollar.
-Anchor has a market cap of $10.29 million and $5,334.00 worth of Anchor was traded on exchanges in the last day.
-One Anchor coin can now be purchased for about $0.80 or 0.00003910 BTC on cryptocurrency exchanges.
+Anchor (ANCT) traded down 0.1% against the U.S. dollar during the twenty-four hour period ending at 14:00 PM ET on June 22nd.
+Anchor has a market capitalization of $10.28 million and approximately $3,022.00 worth of Anchor was traded on exchanges in the last day.
+One Anchor coin can now be purchased for $0.80 or 0.00003949 BTC on popular exchanges.
+In the last seven days, Anchor has traded 0.1% higher against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.